-DHHS-DD has a quality management and improvement plan to promote and monitor quality of services and quality of life for people with developmental disabilities.
+DHHS-DD has a quality management and improvement plan to promote and monitor quality of services and lives for participants.
 This was a result of Nebraska Revised State Statute §83-1209.

-Since September 2017, DHHS-DD has given regular updates on quality activities.
+Since September 2017, DHHS-DD has given updates on quality activities.

-The Participant Experience Survey is conducted with home and community-based services (HCBS) waiver participants to collect responses to help DHHS-DD prioritize how to improve the quality of services.
+The Participant Experience Survey is conducted with participants to help DHHS-DD prioritize how to improve the quality of services.

-The National Core Indicators (NCI) project is an effort by public developmental disabilities agencies to measure and track their performance.
-NCI is a collaboration between the National Association of State Developmental Disabilities Directors and Human Services Research Institute.
+The National Core Indicators (NCI) project is an effort by public DD agencies to measure and track performance.
+NCI is a collaboration between the National Association of State DD Directors and the Human Services Research Institute.

-NCI offers an introduction video to explain what surveys are about, who can participate, and how the information is used.
+NCI offers an introduction video to explain surveys, who can participate, and how the information is used.

 DHHS-DD began participating in NCI for the 2016-17 survey.
 Nebraska uses two surveys.

-This survey helps compare a state's workforce data to other states.
-The state can measure improvements made by policy or programmatic changes.
-The online survey is filled out by agency providers which serve adult participants.
-The survey is completed each year with information from providers' direct support employees.
+This survey compares Nebraska's workforce data to other states.
+DHHS can measure improvements made by policy or programmatic changes.
+The online survey is filled out yearly by direct support employees of agency providers who serve adult participants.

-If you are an adult receiving developmental disabilities services, or someone in your family receives services, you may be contacted.
+If you are an adult participant, or someone in your family receives services, you may be contacted.
 Read our announcement to find out more.